mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/charts.md

 : Specifies the text displayed by the description label inside the Chart.
  Specifying an empty string ("") will not display any label.

+{:id="Chart.DescriptionFontSize" .number} *DescriptionFontSize*
+: Specifies the font size of the description label of the Chart.

 {:id="Chart.GridEnabled" .boolean} *GridEnabled*
 : Changes the visibility of the Chart's grid, if the Chart Type is set to a Chart with an Axis (applies for Area, Bar, Line,